-• The Pallium Palliative Pocketbook: A peer-reviewed, referenced resource (the PPP) where ACP is discussed; retreat courses targeting primary care professionals (explicitly covered in Module 5 (Communication) of the Learning Essential Approaches to Palliative and End-of-Life (LEAP) courseware package; and the curricular resource package associated with Developing spiritual care capacity for Hospice Palliative Care curricular resource package.
+- The Pallium Palliative Pocketbook: A peer-reviewed, referenced resource (the PPP) where ACP is discussed; retreat courses targeting primary care professionals (explicitly covered in Module 5 (Communication) of the Learning Essential Approaches to Palliative and End-of-Life (LEAP) courseware package; and the curricular resource package associated with Developing spiritual care capacity for Hospice Palliative Care curricular resource package. - Facilitating Advance Care Planning: An Interprofessional Educational Program curriculum and trainer's guide (Educating Future Physicians in Palliative and End-of-Life Care Canadian Hospice Palliative Care Association. - Alberta Health Services Calgary and area has a well-developed advance care planning initiative entitled My Voice.
+It includes My Voice - Planning Ahead - Framework for Advance Care Planning Conversations; Advance Care Planning Tracking Record; Goals of Care Designation Order;

-- The Ian Anderson Program: A Continuing Education Program for End-of-Life Care (University of Toronto) a series of modules including one related to End-of-Life Decision-Making. - Facilitating Advance Care Planning: An Interprofessional Educational Program curriculum and trainer's guide (Educating Future Physicians in Palliative and End-of-Life Care Canadian Hospice Palliative Care Association. - Alberta Health Services Calgary and area has a well-developed advance care planning initiative entitled My Voice.
-It includes My Voice Planning Ahead Framework for Advance Care Planning Conversations; Advance Care Planning Tracking Record; Goals of Care Designation Order; Greensleeve for patient/client charts and Quick Reference Pocket Card/Poster for all staff that highlights the key interventions associated with each Goals of Care Designation.
-On-line modules including Goals of Care Designations and Advance Care Planning are available on the website. - Fraser Health, British Columbia has a well-developed advance care planning initiative entitled: Lets Talk.
+Greensleeve for patient/client charts and Quick Reference Pocket Card/Poster for all staff that highlights the key interventions associated with each Goals of Care Designation.
+On-line modules including Goals of Care Designations and Advance Care Planning are available on the website.

+- Fraser Health, British Columbia has a well-developed advance care planning initiative entitled: Lets Talk.
 They have on-line training modules for providers at two levels, Level One Assisting with the Process and Promoting the Concept and Level Two Advance Care Planning Education; Advance Care Planning Record Form; Greensleeve for patient/client charts. - National Initiative for the Care of the Elderly and Advocacy Centre for the Elderly Tool on Capacity & Consent: Ontario Edition pocket guide to consent and capacity in Ontario.